Harasisco/Dockerizing_Node.js/README.md

 docker build . -t <your username>/node-web-app
 ```

-This command will create a Docker image named nodejs-web-app based on the instructions defined in the Dockerfile.
+This command will create a Docker image named \<your username>/node-web-app based on the instructions defined in the Dockerfile.

 Check the image using: